joshbegley/nyt-latest/previous.md

 `Gomes' contract was set to expire this summer, after he signed a five-year deal upon joining Lille in 2020. `\
 https://nytimes.com/athletic/6301796/2025/06/11/angel-gomes-marseille-transfer/

-**Judge Bars Trump Administration From Detaining Mahmoud Khalil**\
+**Judge Opens Door to Releasing Mahmoud Khalil**\
 `Mr. Khalil, a legal permanent resident, has been held in Louisiana for more than three months.
-The judge said he would be released on Friday unless the government successfully appeals.`\
+The judge suggested he could be released as early as Friday unless the government successfully appeals.`\
 https://nytimes.com/2025/06/11/nyregion/mahmoud-khalil-release-order.html

 **No, Not That Lee.
 Pentagon Finds Black Hero to Rechristen Base Long Named for Robert E.**\